 “What hunger is in relation to food, zest is in relation to life”.
 (Bertrand Russell)

 ‘Zest’ is Bertrand Russell’s word for the first way to conquer happiness.
-By taking an interest in things and people, we have the capacity to enjoy moments for their own sake.
+While taking an interest in things and people, we have the capacity to enjoy moments for their own sake.

 The more things a man is interested in, the more opportunities of happiness he has, and the less he is at the mercy of fate, since if he loses one thing he can fall back upon another.

-- Here is a summary of the book chapter on Zest (thank you, blogger Bert!).
+Here is a summary of the book chapter on Zest (thank you, blogger Bert!).
 Additionally, you can enjoy this great post about Bertrand Russell’s philosophy of zest.

 According to the dictionary, curiosity is the state of being inquisitive, wondering, ready to poke around and figure something out.
-It is described as a strong desire to know or learn something.
+It’s described as a strong desire to know or learn something.

 Interested in how Curiosity can impact your business life?
-This is a great article about it from Harvard Business Review (HBR).
-Also, here is another article from HBR about the benefits of lifelong learning.
+To learn more, then read this great article about the benefits of curiosity from the Harvard Business Review (HBR).
+Also, check this interesting article from the Harvard Business Review regarding the benefits of lifelong learning.

-Last but not least, this life is all about people and the meaningful connections that we have.
+Above all, this life is all about people and the meaningful connections that we have.
 My dream for Zest & Curiosity is to create a community of art and culture travel lovers while inspiring each other.

 Enjoy Zest and Curiosity!